 What is the difference between an Uncontested Divorce and a Case that is Settled or a Default Judgment?

 Many people are confused about whether a divorce is uncontested.
 A divorce is uncontested if you and your spouse have agreed about how to resolve all of the issues in your dissolution prior to getting attorneys involved.
-In an uncontested dissolution, all the attorneys are doing is drafting paperwork setting forth the terms of your agreement and making sure that paperwork is properly filed and signed by the Court.
+In an uncontested dissolution, all the attorneys are doing is drafting paperwork setting forth the terms of your agreement.
+Additionally, they make sure that the paperwork is properly filed and signed by the Court.
 The paperwork you sign will be a consent judgment.

 A divorce is contested if the parties are still negotiating when the attorney becomes involved or if no agreement has been reached by the parties at all when the attorney gets involved.
 Those cases are “Contested”.
-Cases that are contested when attorneys get involved often do and should resolve later without going to trial and then settlement paperwork is prepared the same way it would have been if the case was initially uncontested.
+Cases that are contested when attorneys get involved often do and should resolve later without going to trial.
+Then, the settlement paperwork is prepared the same way it would have been if the case was initially uncontested.

 A case is not considered “Uncontested” if the other side cannot be located.
-In most cases, when you cannot find your spouse, the Court will allow you to publish a notice in the newspaper to serve them and then will allow you to take a default judgment when they don’t show up to court.
-It is not uncontested, because your spouse hasn’t agreed to the terms, but you are likely to get what you request because the spouse is not there to request anything differently.
+In most cases, when you cannot find your spouse, the Court will allow you to publish a notice in the newspaper to serve them.
+This will then allow you to take a default judgment when they don’t show up to court.
+It is not uncontested, because your spouse hasn’t agreed to the terms.
+However, you are likely to get what you request because the spouse is not there to request anything differently.

 Uncontested Divorce Attorneys in Missouri Lawyers